stdm/stdm.github.io/prayer.md

   * Dec 06
   * Dec 20

 If you want to meet fellow Christian colleagues, be encouraged and prayed for, and make use of our privilege to ask God's blessing for our place of work, we cordially welcome you at any of our meetings.
+If you are in Zurich, you might be interested in the [Dozentenforum](http://www.dozentenforum.ch/) of colleagues form ETH and UZH.
 If you are a student, you might be interested in the [VBG Winterthur](http://winti.vbg.net/).